iddhanushka/thaprobancorps/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.3 =

+ * Fix:All ajax actions are now restricted to the users that have manage_options capabilities.
+Vulnerability discovered from patchstack team.
+ * Fix: Administrator has only capable to handle manage_options by default.
+ * Fix: Added restriction to option-tabs-loader.php, if the user does not have manage_options capability, then the tabs will not load.

 = 2.0.2 =